cbhacks/drnsf/README.md

 `build/` directory is reserved in `.gitignore` for this purpose so it will not be included in git commits.

-Retrieiving and building drnsf can be done like so:
+Retrieving and building drnsf can be done like so:

 ```sh
 /$ git clone https://github.com/cbhacks/drnsf